European shares sink to new three-month low, GAM plummets

 (ADVISORY - Reuters plans to replace intra-day European and UK stock market reports with a Live Markets blog on Eikon - see cpurl://apps.cp./cms/?pageId=livemarkets for site in development.
 See the bottom of the report for more details) Updates prices)

-LONDON/MILAN, June 14 (Reuters) - European shares fell for a fifth straight session on Tuesday, with investors anxious about next week's referendum on Britain's membership of the European Union and the Federal Reserve's two-day meeting starting later in the day.
+LONDON, June 14 (Reuters) - European shares fell for a fifth straight session on Tuesday, with investors becoming jittery before next week's referendum in Britain on its membership of the European Union and a two-day meeting of the Federal Reserve starting later in the day.

-Swiss money manager GAM Holding dropped 18 percent to a 4-1/2-year low after warning it expects a roughly 50 percent year-on-year fall in first-half underlying profit before tax, mainly due to lower performance fees.
+Swiss money manager GAM Holding dropped nearly 17 percent to a 4-1/2-year low after warning it expects a roughly 50-percent year-on-year fall in first-half underlying profit before tax, mainly due to lower performance fees.

-The STOXX Europe 600 was down 1.4 percent, while European miners fell 2.1 percent, the top sectoral decliner, tracking weaker metals prices.
+The STOXX Europe 600 was down 1.2 percent, while the European oil and gas index fell 1.8 percent to be the top sectoral decliner, tracking weaker oil prices.

-The Euro STOXX 50 volatility index, Europe's main gauge of equity investor anxiety, surged to a four-month high of 36, against 20 about two weeks ago.
+The Euro STOXX 50 volatility index, Europe's main gauge of equity market investor anxiety, surged to a four-month high of 36, against 20 about two weeks ago, over Brexit fears.

 "Brexit concerns are pushing the volatility index higher and particularly hitting financials.
 This increased volatility is likely to last at least until the referendum," KBC senior economist in Brussels, Koen De Leus, said.

-Uncertainty over the Fed meeting also weighed on markets.
+Uncertainty over this week's two-day Fed meeting, starting later on Tuesday, also weighed on markets.
 The U.S. central bank is widely expected to leave rates unchanged after the much weaker-than-expected May nonfarm payrolls report, analysts said.

 Today's European research round-up